Illner/BellaModifiedD4-AAAI24/README.md

 Date: 2017/07/09

 # :exclamation: Changes
-Publication: A Compiler for Weak Decomposable Negation Normal Form (AAAI-24)
+Paper: A Compiler for Weak Decomposable Negation Normal Form (AAAI-24)

 The directory contains the following modifications made for the purposes of the article.